farcasterxyz/docs/docs/reference/hubble/datatypes/messages.md

 # Messages

-Documentation for messages produced by Hubble.
+A message is the fundamental data type in the Farcaster network.

+When an account takes an action like casting a public message, change its profile or verifying an Ethereum account, it generates a new messages

 ## 1. Message

-A Message is a delta operation on the Farcaster network.
-The message protobuf is an envelope that wraps a MessageData object and contains a hash and signature which can verify its authenticity.
+The message is a protobuf that contains the data, its hash and a signature from the author.

 | Field            | Type                                | Label | Description                                                                                                                                                                                                                                                     |
 | ---------------- | ----------------------------------- | ----- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |